CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Version control

 #### What type of branching strategy would you use?
+Branching is all about handling massive collaboration issues.
+But it's worthless, without using a workflow, in which the rules are kept by all participants.
+A very simple branching workflow is the **Feature branch** workflow, here you have one master branch and several branches for the features you are developing.

+The core idea behind the **Feature Branch Workflow** is that all feature development should take place in a dedicated branch instead of the master branch.
+This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
+It also means the master branch will never contain broken code, which is a huge advantage for continuous integration environments.
+The Feature Branch Workflow assumes a central repository, and master represents the official project history.
+Instead of committing directly on their local master branch, developers create a new branch every time they start work on a new feature.
+Feature branches should have descriptive names, like animated-menu-items or issue-#1061.
+The idea is to give a clear, highly-focused purpose to each branch.
+Git makes no technical distinction between the master branch and feature branches, so developers can edit, stage, and commit changes to a feature branch.

+Encapsulating feature development also makes it possible to leverage **pull requests**, which are a way to initiate discussions around a branch.
+They give other developers the opportunity to sign off on a feature before it gets integrated into the official project.
+Or, if you get stuck in the middle of a feature, you can open a pull request asking for suggestions from your colleagues.
+The point is, pull requests make it incredibly easy for your team to comment on each other’s work.

 #### What would you do if you find a bug on the production code (master branch)?
 #### How can you move changes from one branch to another in GIT?
 #### How does a VCS help with code reviews?